binance/binance-spot-api-docs/rest-api.md

 * `quote asset` refers to the asset that is the `price` of a symbol.
 For the symbol BTCUSDT, USDT would be the `quote asset`.

+## DECIMAL definition

+Decimal values (e.g. quantity and price) are of passed as string with up to 8 decimals.

+Note that despite this precision, values provided must conform to the corresponding filters.
+For example providing a `price` with more precision than the `tickSize` for that symbol will result in the request being rejected (status = 400, error = "Bad Request").

 ## ENUM definitions
 **Symbol status (status):**